-5.1 It is undisputed that the goods in question have been sold to buyers and the transactions are shown as part of Profit and Loss Account.
-Further, it is observed that the appellant had submitted Certificate issued by C A M/s P M Bhayani & Co. wherein it is mentioned that the incidence of customs duty paid on Bunker (Oil and fuels) have not been passed on to the buyer of the goods or any other person.
-The CA certificate submitted by the appellant neither disclosed the details of the supporting documents on the basis of which such certificate was issued nor financial records viz. copy of Audited Balance Sheet, Sales Invoices etc. As per the Board Circular No. 07/2008 dated 28.05.2008 wherein it has been stressed upon the need to go through the details of audited Balance Sheet and other related financial records, certificate of CA etc., to verify as to whether the burden of duty and interest as the case may be, has not been passed on to any other person as for the doctrine of unjust enrichment.
+5.5.1 It is undisputed that the goods in question have been sold to buyers and the transactions are shown as part of Profit and Loss Account.
+Further, it is observed that the appellant had not submitted CA Certificate before the adjudicating authority or along with appeal.
+Further, as regards the doctrine of unjust enrichment, as to whether the incidence of customs duty paid was not passed on to any other person, the appellant has not submitted certificate issued by CA and other relevant documents.
+In this connection it is observed that the Board in its Circular No. 07/2008 dated 28.05.2008 has stressed upon the need to go through the details of audited Balance Sheet and other related financial records, certificate of CA etc., which are relied upon, to verify as to whether the burden of duty and interest as the case may be, has not been passed on to any other person as for the doctrine of unjust enrichment.